How to hold a remote 1 on 1: Formats for success

 When we begin, we remove all distractions and focus.

 Listen to your teammate.
-Start with “Wins + Challenges”.
+Start with “Wins + Challenges.”
 What was last week’s high?
 What was something puzzling or disappointing?
-Don’t just hear the words and try to solve them, but really listen and validate what your employee is sharing with you, whether it’s feedback for you, a great idea, or a struggle they’re going through.
+Don’t just hear the words and try to solve them, but really listen and validate what your employee is sharing with you—whether it’s feedback for you, a great idea, or a struggle they’re going through, as this approach can help your team's creativity.

 Document all of it.
 You absolutely never know what is going to happen in the future.
 Always document what you went over, especially decisions that were agreed upon that may change an earlier plan.
-You will be surprised how often and how powerful it is to be able to reference old documented conversations (insert Dave Chapelle portable stenographer skit here).
+You will be surprised how often and how powerful it is to be able to reference old documented conversations (insert Dave Chapelle portable stenographer skit here)—a habit that works even better with these video conferencing tips.

 Create a safe culture of feedback.
 Invite your employee to share feedback with you every single time you meet.
 Shared feedback, two ways – for them and for you – is what creates a psychologically safe place for employees to speak up when they see an opportunity, a risk, or something that simply could be done better (including management!).
 If you model this by going first and asking, “How can I do better for you?
 How can I make your job easier?” and accepting the feedback openly and without defensiveness, your employee will be much more apt to receive feedback from you when you give it constructively about their actual work.

 Explain the why.
 If you’re going to reject an idea, or assign a new project, explain why or why not.
-The more context the employee receives around decision-making, the more they can learn how to replicate good decision making on their own in the future.
-If you’re giving a version of “because I said so,” adjust that to “because in the context of our strategy…. actual reasons that make sense”
+The more context the employee receives around decision-making, the more they can learn how to replicate good decision-making on their own in the future.
+If you’re giving a version of “because I said so,” adjust that to “because in the context of our strategy… actual reasons that make sense,” which is crucial when working to build a strong remote team.

 Have at least a loose agenda